 Today, the Trump Administration took initial action toward Dodd-Frank reform.
 President Trump signed two Presidential actions—one Executive Order regarding the Dodd-Frank Act more broadly, and one Presidential Memorandum regarding the “Fiduciary Rule.”
-The text of the order is available here and the text of the memorandum is available here.

 The first action is an Executive Order that directs the Secretary of the Treasury, consulting other Financial Stability Oversight Council agency heads, to conduct a review and submit a report to the President, within 120 days, that identifies the laws and policies that promote and support the “Core Principles” of proper regulation of the financial system.
 The Core Principles listed in the order range from the prevention of taxpayer-funded bailouts to the need to make “regulation efficient, effective, and appropriately tailored.”